achrafs758/slate/source/index.html.md

 ## Using the API Token
-> To authorize, use this code:
+> To verify your token accessibility, use this code:

 ```python
 import requests